The Great List of Arena Cards (Current count: 19 Arenas)

 –Some Smash Bros. player, probably

 If you reveal the same combat option (Attack, Throw, Block or Dodge) as you did last turn, discard a card.

 It is said that insanity is doing the same thing over and over again and expecting different results.

 Fox’s Den School by @ThreeHeadedMonkey

-If you combat-reveal a Dodge, return it to your hand unless you were thrown.
+If you combat-reveal a Dodge or special Block, you may return it to your hand unless you were thrown.

 Those who train to become ninja must be light on their feet, able to dodge even the fastest attacks with ease.